itkin/proselytism/README.md

     $ bundle

-Generate the config file or / and an initializer
+Generate the config file

     $ rails g proselytism:config

+As an engine, Proselytism automatically load /config/proselytism.yml (if the file exists) and sets its config params depending on the current rails env.

+Generate an initializer (optional)

     $ rails g proselytism:initializer

-As an engine, Proselytism automatically load and autoconfig with /config/proselytism.yml if it exists You can override these configurations params with an initializer.
-This is especially usefull when you want a custom log file
+You can override the configuration file params by adding an initializer (especially usefull when you want a custom log file to follow the conversion times in order to tune the server settings)

 ```ruby
 #/config/initializers/proselytism.rb
 Proselytism.config do |config|